sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

 ![alt text](assets/image_task02_step03a.png)

-### 3. Lab 01 - Shipping Events
+### 2. Lab 01 - Shipping Events

-Our company receives Shipping events as batches in an Azure storage account, from a third party supplier.
+YourCompany receives shipping events as XML files in an Azure storage account, from third party suppliers.
+It is imperative to capture and track these shipping events to ensure that any delays can be proactively be detected and the customers can be notified instead of waiting to get the signal a few minutes/hours/days later.

-We start with ingesting these shipping events into our already existing Fabric Eventhouse.

-There is no need for eg. a Data Factory.
-We can ingest directly using the Eventhouse.
+To achieve this, we start with ingesting these shipping events into Real-Time Intelligence components continuously as soon as they arrive in the storage account.
+We will setup an architecture to continuosuly listen to the shipping events.

 1. In your workspace, **navigate** to the existing `EH_YCSneakerEventStore` Eventhouse.